ViDiC: Video Difference Captioning: Conclusion

 \section{Conclusion}

-This paper introduces Video Difference Captioning (ViDiC), a new task designed to address a critical gap in the comparative spatio-temporal understanding of existing vision-language models.
-To this end, we present the ViDiC-1K dataset, spanning seven key dimensions such as motion, cinematography, and playback techniques.
-We further propose a novel Dual-Checklist evaluation framework that leverages an LLM-as-a-Judge to directly assess the factual accuracy of model-generated descriptions.
-Extensive experiments on nineteen representative multimodal models reveal significant performance limitations in comparative captioning, particularly in perceiving cinematographic and playback techniques.
-By systematically exposing these weaknesses, ViDiC establishes a foundational benchmark to drive the development of more robust and fine-grained video understanding in multimodal models.
+This paper introduces Video Difference Captioning (ViDiC), a novel task aimed at advancing comparative spatio-temporal video understanding.
+To support this task, we present a large-scale dataset comprising over 60,000 training samples and the ViDiC-1K benchmark, which spans seven critical dimensions.
+Furthermore, we propose the Dual-Checklist framework, an LLM-as-a-judge approach designed for rigorous and factually accurate assessment.
+Our evaluation of 17 representative multimodal models reveals significant bottlenecks in comparative perception, particularly in analyzing cinematography and motion.
+By highlighting these limitations, ViDiC provides a robust foundation and a new trajectory for developing fine-grained video understanding models.